 3. Find a Spanish study group.

 My Spanish definitely improved while I was here, but only marginally.
-I can hold a basic conversation with people, but I can’t understand a television program or a chat between people at a bar.
-On a scale of 1 to 100 in terms of Spanish fluency, maybe I advanced from a 17 to a 21, but that’s not good enough.
+I can hold a basic conversation with people, but I can’t understand a television program or a chat between people at a bar, because they speak too fast!
+On a scale of 1 to 100 in terms of Spanish fluency, maybe I advanced from a 17 to a 22, but that’s not good enough.

 I briefly tried meeting with a Spanish tutor, but those sessions weren’t especially useful and started to get expensive.
 I spoke in Spanish with locals when I had the chance, but chatting with convenience store cashiers isn’t going to get you very far.
 When I did hang out in groups of Spanish speakers, I sometimes tuned out since I wasn’t able to follow the dialogue.